Email: Chapter 5A, Article 6

 “Technology portfolio” means a strategic management process documenting relationships between agency missions and information technology and telecommunications investments.

-(a) The Office of Technology is created within the Department of Administration, to be led by a Chief Information Officer, who shall be appointed by and serve at the will and pleasure of the Governor.
+(a) The Office of Technology is continued within the Department of Administration, to be led by a Chief Information Officer, who shall be appointed by and serve at the will and pleasure of the Governor.
 The Chief Information Officer shall have knowledge in the field of information technology, experience in the design and management of information systems, and an understanding of the special demands upon government with respect to budgetary constraints, the protection of privacy interests, and federal and state standards of accountability.

 §5A-6-4.
 Powers and duties of the Chief Information Officer generally.

-With respect to all state spending units the Chief Information Officer may:
+(a) With respect to all state spending units the Chief Information Officer may:

 (1) Establish information technology governance to align technology management with departmental and agency business goals, including, but not limited to: